H.R. 8031: GUARDRAILS Act

 What executive order does the GUARDRAILS Act repeal?

-What does GUARDRAILS stand for in the GUARDRAILS Act?
+What does GUARDRAILS stand for?

 Based on H.R.
 8031 bill text